Music has built her faith

-The piano was important to Janie Ridgway and she wanted her oldest daughter Cynthia to take lessons.
+ENID, Okla. — The piano was important to Janie Ridgway, and she wanted her oldest daughter Cynthia to take lessons.

 They were farmers living out by Hunter in the 1950s and things were tough.
 So, Ridgway raised chickens and sold them and the eggs to pay for her 5-year-old daughter’s piano lessons.
 So Cynthia Smith took piano lessons in Enid with Mrs. Brown, who lived where the YMCA currently is located.